PU6ER/rsschool-cv/cv.md

 * __Github__: PU6ER
 ## About me

 I am a very communicative person with a thirst for knowledge.
-I am reliable
+My goal is to learn everything useful and exciting.
+I want to get a job at the drean company and improve my skills further.

 ## Skills
 * HTML